-A century later investments in mass education underwrote the extraordinary development performance of countries like Sri Lanka and Costa Rica, and the State of Kerala in India.
-Caldwell argues that the dramatic improvements in health achieved by these countries were the result of a more educated public able to take advantage of new health information, products and services (Caldwell, 1986 and 1990).
+A century later investments in mass education underwrote the extraordinary development of countries like Sri Lanka and Costa Rica, and the State of Kerala in India.
+Caldwell argues that the dramatic improvements in health achieved by these countries were the result of a more educated public able to take advantage of new health information, products, and services.

-But what about the countries still struggling to catch up in the development stakes – those at the bottom of the Human Development Index, all but one in sub-Saharan Africa?* If Caldwell is right, they should be prioritizing the new goals for universal literacy and secondary school attendance – Sustainable Development Goal 4 – above others and investing heavily in mass education.
+But what about the countries still struggling to catch up in the development stakes – those at the bottom of the Human Development Index, all in Sub-Saharan Africa?* If Caldwell is right, they should be prioritizing the new global goals for universal literacy and secondary school attendance – Sustainable Development Goal 4 – above others and investing heavily in mass education.

-Publicly commit to 100% secondary school enrollment and literacy for all boys and girls irrespective of household income
+(a) publicly committing to 100% secondary school enrollment and literacy for all boys and girls irrespective of household income;

-Legislate mandatory secondary school attendance with penalties for non-compliance
+(b) legislating mandatory secondary school attendance with penalties for non-compliance;

-Increase government education spending per capita to the highest levels achieved by peer nations
+(c) increasing government education spending per capita to the highest levels achieved by peer nations;

-Reward the bottom 40% of households for secondary school attendance and literacy gains through the tax and/or transfer systems
+(d) rewarding the bottom 40% of households for secondary school attendance and literacy gains through the tax and/or transfer systems;

-Ensure that children from the bottom 40% of households have access to the same quality of education as their higher income peers
+(e) ensuring that children from the bottom 40% of households have access to the same quality of education as their higher income peers;

-Ensure that children from the bottom 40% of households have access to the same information about educational and career opportunities as their higher income peers
+(f) ensuring that children from the bottom 40% of households have access to the same information about educational and career opportunities as their higher income peers; and

-Achieve 100% internet access for all secondary school students
+(g) achieving 100% internet access for all secondary school students.

 More than 40 years ago, Jack Caldwell predicted that the nature of the global society of the future would depend on the timing and pace of future fertility declines.
 Given the link between fertility decline and mass education he could just as easily have said that our future depends on how quickly our species is able to educate every one of its children to the same basic level.